Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Exam 1

 Naloxone (Narcan) is an antagonist to the opioid receptor, the same receptor to which heroin is an agonist.
 If both heroin and naloxone were in the bloodstream, what would the user experience?

-A. A decrease in the effects of heroin
+A. A new set of effects unlike those of heroin alone

 Question #51